 How long must we have been in Texas for divorce to be filed?

-Community Property- What is it and how does it apply to your divorce?
+Community Property- What is it, and how does it apply to your divorce?

 As you may have heard, Texas is a community property state.
 This means that all of the property, assets, and debts associated with you and your spouse will be classified as either community or separate property.
-Let’s examine each type starting with separate property.
+Let's examine each type starting with individual property.

-The burden of proof is on the party asserting that property is separately owned
+The burden of proof is on the party asserting that property is separately owned.

 One of the most complicated and time-consuming elements of a divorce in Texas is proving that a piece of property is owned separately by either you or your spouse.
-If you contend that a dresser is your separate property (or even more complicated a share of stock in Apple) then the burden of proof is on you to prove that it indeed is your dresser or stock share, independent of your spouse.
+If you contend that a dresser is your separate property (or even more complicated a share of stock in Apple), then the burden of proof is on you to prove that it indeed is your dresser or stock share, independent of your spouse.

-In the meantime, if you have any questions over anything that we’ve read today please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
-A licensed family law attorney from our office will be available six days a week to meet with you and answer questions in a free of charge consultation.
+In the meantime, if you have any questions over anything that we've read today, please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
+A licensed family law attorney from our office will be available six days a week to meet with you and answer questions in a free-of-charge consultation.